ga-curriculum/dom-events-lab/README.md

 ## Introduction

-This lab provides us with an opportunity to practice DOM manipulation by building a calculator in the browser.
+This lab provides an opportunity to practice DOM manipulation by building a calculator in the browser, using the following technologies:

+- HTML
+- CSS
+- JavaScript
+- DOM Manipulation

 ![Calculator](./assets/calculator.png)